 Damphier, who was not charged, told police that Lakata was struggling to ride his bicycle up a steep incline, and Lakata’s bicycle “wobbled right into the side of the truck,” Fulton County Sheriff Thomas Lorey told the Daily Gazette.

 Lorey also said the white line between the shoulder and driving lane, called the fog line, is used to determine fault in bicycle accidents.
-“The accident happened very near the white line, but we couldn’t gather proof that anyone crossed over,” he said.
+“The collision happened very near the white line, but we couldn’t gather proof that anyone crossed over,” he said.

 The sheriff is wrong in two ways about a white line analysis of fault in New York state cycling cases: